Probing the Morphology of Polarized Emission Induced by Fluctuation Dynamo using Minkowski Functionals: Introduction

-Although advancements have been made in inferring the statistical properties of turbulent magneto-ionic media through intensity gradient techniques \citep{gaens11, Hu2019, Carmo2020, Wang2021} and using statistical correlation functions \citep{haver08, mao15, Nandakumar2020, Seta2023}, they are mostly insensitive to the morphology of the structures \citep{Seta2018}.
-In this work, we study the 2-D morphological properties of synthetic polarized synchrotron emission produced by fluctuation dynamos driven on different scales using quantitative morphological measures based on \textit{Minkowski functionals} \citep{AT07}.
-This technique provides morphological description of any structure in $N$-dimensions and has been extensively used to study the morphological features in -- cosmological large-scale structures \citep[e.g.,][]{MBW94, SSS98, bharadwaj00}; anisotropy in maps of the cosmic microwave background \citep{SG98}; and in quantifying structures of the Galactic H{\sc i} emission \citep{kalberla2023}.
-They have also been used to study the morphology of - turbulent fluid flows \citep{calzavarini2008}, magnetic field structures in the kinematic \citep{wilkin2007} and non-linear stages \citep{Seta+20} of fluctuation dynamos, and even those of reconnecting fields \citep{dwivedi2024arXiv} in magnetically dominated decaying turbulence.
+In recent times, intensity gradient techniques \citep{gaens11, Hu2019, Carmo2020, Wang2021} and statistical correlation functions \citep{haver08, mao15, Nandakumar2020, Seta2023} have been used to infer the statistical properties of turbulent magneto-ionic media.
+While intensity gradient techniques provide insights into the alignment of the magnetic field with various observational tracers, quantitative interpretations often rely on benchmarking against numerical simulations.
+On the other hand, statistical correlation functions are mostly insensitive to the morphology of the structures \citep{Seta2018}.
+In this work, we study the 2D morphological properties of synthetic polarized synchrotron emission produced by fluctuation dynamos driven on different scales using quantitative morphological measures based on \textit{Minkowski functionals} \citep{AT07}.
+This technique provides morphological description of any structure in $N$-dimensions and has been extensively used to study the morphological features in cosmological large-scale structures \citep[e.g.,][]{MBW94,SSS98, bharadwaj00}, anisotropy in maps of the cosmic microwave background \citep{SG98}, and in quantifying structures of the Galactic H{\sc i} emission \citep{kalberla2023}.
+They have also been used to study the morphology of turbulent fluid flows \citep{calzavarini2008}, magnetic field structures in the kinematic \citep{wilkin2007} and nonlinear stages \citep{Seta+20} of fluctuation dynamos, and even those of reconnecting fields \citep{DAB24} in magnetically dominated decaying turbulence.
 Recently, they have also been used to infer the shapes of substructures in shocks of radio relics \citep{WBGR23}.